JadenQ/Notebooks/Edge Computing Lab/Lab3.md

 sudo docker build -t docker-yolov4-cuda:v0.1
 ```

-2. Build dockerfile.
+#### 2. Build dockerfile.

-   Read the image to read command easier to get  image from camera.
+1. apt install: Read the image to read command easier to get  image from camera.
 To make it more readable, separate it into multiple lines.

-   apt update: Update the link for the respository, domain name may change, need to update the correct mirror site.
+2. apt update: Update the link for the respository, domain name may change, need to update the correct mirror site.

-   WORKDIR:  to create a work folder and enter that folder.
+3. WORKDIR:  to create a work folder and enter that folder.

-   Download model and weights
+4. Download model and weights

-   Download YOLO config and '-O' *output* to ..., '-c' *continue* to run and get the resource if interrupted.
+5. Download YOLO config and '-O' *output* to ..., '-c' *continue* to run and get the resource if interrupted.

-   Copy video from local machine to container FS .
+6. Copy video from local machine to container FS .
+7. Expose to port.
+Port 8070 and 8090, connect to outside network.
+Map it to the port by default.

 ```shell
 FROM nvidia/cuda:11.5.1-cudnn8-devel-ubuntu18.04